 Do you want to display customer testimonials on your website?

-Positive reviews and testimonials play a large part in building customer confidence and securing new product sales.
+Positive reviews and testimonials play a large part in building customer confidence and getting more sales.
 But finding ways to publish testimonials pages on your website is difficult if you have little design experience.

 This article shows you how to display testimonials on your website with screenshots of awesome examples you can recreate without needing to hire a developer or an expert in web design.

 Here’s a table of contents to help you navigate this article:

 - Show testimonials on your homepage

 - Add Twitter testimonials to a scrolling carousel

 - Show testimonials in image galleries

 - Add single testimonials to your about page